 If you’d like to learn a bit more about river ice – told primarily in photos – you might want to check out my photo book, “The Weird and Wonderful World of River Ice“.
+Great for both adults and children!
 Details below – or click the link to see it on Amazon.com.

 Have you ever looked at a river during freeze-up and marvelled at how unusual it appears?
 Thanks to the complex interactions between stream currents and weather conditions, rivers experience a fascinating variety of ice processes.
 If you’ve ever wondered how rivers freeze up – this is your opportunity to learn about frazil ice, hummocky ice, and ice jams – as well as fun ice types like pizza ice, marble ice, ice trumpets, and ice flowers.
 With more than 60 beautiful full color photos, this book is your essential introduction to the weird and wonderful world of river ice.